Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 - Interest-Free Period: No interest is charged on the transferred balance during the promotional period.

-- Balance Transfer Fee: Most cards charge a fee, typically 3% to 5% of the transferred amount.
+- Balance Transfer Fee: Most cards charge a fee, typically ranging from 3% to 5% of the transferred amount.

 - Ongoing APR: A standard APR (ranging from 15% to 25%) applies to any remaining balance after the promotional period.